samtaylor1616/JavaScript30/JavaScript30-master/Take Home Lessons.md

 ### 27 - Click and Drag to Scroll

+- Use flags to control mouse down incase the user moves to another element and lifts up to mouse -> reset the flag on mouseleave

 ### 28 - Video Speed Controller UI

 ### 29 - Countdown Clock